Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Windows 10 Autostart folder for the current user

-The Windows 10 Autostart folder for the currently logged in user can be found under:
+You can find the Windows 10 Autostart folder for the user currently logged in under:

 %appdata%\Microsoft\Windows\Start Menu\Programs\Startup

 Copy this entry into the file explorer.
-The full path to the Autostart folder then looks like this in Explorer (with your respective user name):
+The full path to the Autostart folder will then look like this in Explorer (with your respective user name):

 Windows 10 autostart folder for all users